Ishwar Chandra Vidyasagar

-Ishwar Chandra Vidyasagar (26 September 1820 – 29 July 1891), popularly known as Ishwar Chandra 'Vidyasagar (lit.
-'Vidya-Sagar, the Ocean of Knowledge'), was an Indian educator and social reformer of the nineteenth century.
-His efforts to simplify and modernise Bengali prose were significant.
-He also rationalised and simplified the Bengali alphabet and type, which had remained unchanged since Charles Wilkins and Panchanan Karmakar had cut the first (wooden) Bengali type in 1780.
+Ishwar Chandra Bandyopadhyay (26 September 1820 – 29 July 1891), popularly known as Ishwar Chandra Vidyasagar (Note: /bn/; lit.
+'Vidya-Sagar, the Ocean of Knowledge'.) (/bn/), was an Indian educator and social reformer of the 19th century.

-He was renowned as one of the main proponents of the Bengal Renaissance.
-He was the most prominent campaigner for Hindu widow remarriage, petitioning the Legislative Council despite severe opposition, including a counter petition (by Radhakanta Deb and the Dharma Sabha) which had nearly four times as many signatures.
-Even though widow remarriage was considered a flagrant breach of Hindu customs and was staunchly opposed, Lord Dalhousie personally finalised the bill and the Hindu Widows' Remarriage Act, 1856 was passed.
-Against child marriage, efforts of Vidyasagar led to Age of Consent Act, 1891.
+He was renowned as one of the principal proponents of the Bengal Renaissance.
+He was the most prominent campaigner for Hindu widow remarriage, petitioning the Legislative Council despite severe opposition, including a counter-petition (by Radhakanta Deb and the Dharma Sabha) which had nearly four times as many signatures.
+Even though widow remarriage was considered a flagrant breach of Hindu customs and was staunchly opposed, Lord Dalhousie personally finalised the bill, and the Hindu Widows' Remarriage Act, 1856, was passed.
+Against child marriage, the efforts of Vidyasagar led to the Age of Consent Act, 1891.
 In which the minimum age of consummation of marriage was 12 years.

 A weekly newspaper, Somprakash Patrika, was started on 15 November 1858 (1 Agrahayan 1265 BS) by Dwarakanath Vidyabhusan.
 Dwarakanath (1819–1886) was a professor of the Sanskrit College in Calcutta, India.
 The original plan was mooted by Ishwar Chandra Vidyasagar (1820–1891), who continued to advise Dwarakanath in editorial matters.
-He was also associated as secretary with Hindu Female School which later came to be known as Bethune Female School.
+He was also associated as secretary with the Hindu Female School, which later came to be known as Bethune Female School.

-He so excelled in his undergraduate studies of Sanskrit and philosophy that Sanskrit College in Calcutta, where he studied, gave him the honorific title Vidyasagar ('Ocean of Knowledge'; from the Sanskrit विद्या and सागर).
+He excelled in his undergraduate studies of Sanskrit and philosophy.
+The Sanskrit College and University, where he studied, gave him the honorific title Vidyasagar ('Ocean of Knowledge'; from the Sanskrit विद्या and सागर).